In the past six months, the tech industry has unfortunately experienced tens of thousands of layoffs.

 #5: Find creative solutions for expanding avenues of talent

-From internal ATS databases to specialized job boards, more recruiters realize that increasing talent channels also increases the chance of reaching more diverse and qualified talent during high-volume hiring.
+From internal ATS databases to specialized job boards, recruiters are realizing that there leveraging more channels increases the chance of finding a wide array of diverse and qualified talent during high-volume hiring.

-The key is finding ways to tap into new talent avenues.
+The key is finding ways to expand those avenues of finding talent.

-One option is adopting technology that expands your talent reach across the open web.
+One option is adopting technology that expands your talent across the open web.

 Another option is setting up programs that target different audiences, especially Gen Z candidates and recent college graduates.